takuti/takuti.me/_content/en/note/pedagogy.md

 Our teacher actively uses technology.
 For example, we have a Moodle-based online portal for content management, with numerous graphics and quizzes to help learning.
 Classes can also be done online via Microsoft Teams whenever necessary.
 Moreover, the teacher works effectively with ChatGPT to generate exercises and key vocabulary lists from lengthy transcripts.

-This is not only oppressive for the technologically challenged but also insulting for tech-savvy individuals.
+This is not only oppressive for people with technological challenges but also negligent for tech-savvy individuals.
 Students are travelling more than an hour daily to physically attend this *digitized classroom* ("costs"), but, if the class relies mostly on the tools they can independently work on anyway, expected returns are frustratingly low.
-Every day, before leaving my apartment, I already have a pretty clear idea of how today's class will go, and I couldn't stop thinking, "What else could I have done if I didn't go to the class today?"
+Every day, before leaving my apartment, I already have a very clear idea of how today's class will go, and I couldn't stop thinking, "What else could I have done if I didn't go to the class today?"

 Second, **there is a chance of contextual mismatch**.